 Our collaborating partnerships include the Water Justice Lab with Riverkeeper.
 The project will establish a water quality sampling lab, educate diverse communities about water literacy and water civics (water issues and how to make a difference), develop the advocacy capacity of the North Troy area, and strengthen a network of environmental justice advocates focused on water issues in the Hudson River Watershed.

-The Health Autonomy Clinic‘s goal is to establish a central space to share health skills, provide basic integrative care and explore ways to build networks of community health.
-HAC embraces model of open sharing of health knowledge, and empower all community members to seek their independent health goals, as opposed to the traditional, hierarchical top-down approach of clinical medical practice.
+The People’s Health Sanctuary‘s goal is to establish a central space to share health skills, provide basic integrative care and explore ways to build networks of community health.
+We are celebrating a year of organizing around this project, initiated under the organizing name Health Autonomy Clinic and after listening sessions with our surrounding community, re-named People’s Health Sanctuary.
+Our goal is to embrace models of open sharing of health knowledge, and empower all of the growing collective of community members to seek their independent health goals, as opposed to the traditional, hierarchical top-down approach of clinical medical practice.
 Though caring for our elders, our children, or cooking soul-nourishing food for family or friends may not be deemed ‘real’ healthcare, they know that in fact, it’s what holds us together and keeps us sane.
 Our growing network sharing skills to build a space where creative, joyful health is possible and accessible.

 This initiative is led by Professor Kathy High, Project Coordinator; Branda Miller, Arts and Education Coordinator; Melissa Bromley, Development Director; Media Sanctuary Executive, Director Steve Pierce; Health Autonomy Clinic: Francis Coughlin and JJ Lucerno.
 Project design and construction: Architectural firm TAP, lead Barb Nelson.
 Architecture advisor Joe Fama.
 Construction company lead: David Downer.
 With generous funds from the Department of Environmental Conservation.